-THE REPORT OF THE COMPTROLLER AND AUDITOR GENERAL TO THE COMMISSIONERS FOR THE REDUCTION OF THE NATIONAL DEBT
+THE REPORT OF THE COMPTROLLER AND AUDITOR GENERAL TO THE COMMISSIONERS FOR THE REDUCTION OF THE NATIONAL DEBT properly present the Life and Other Annuities Warrant Account's statement of balances as at 31 March 2022 and its receipts and payments for the year then ended.

-I certify that I have audited the financial statements of the Life and Other Annuities Warrant Account for the year ended 31 March 2021.
-The financial statements comprise: the Receipts and Payments, the Statement of Balances and the related notes, including the significant accounting policies.
-These financial statements have been prepared under the accounting policies set out within them.
-The financial reporting framework that has been applied in their preparation is applicable law and International Accounting Standards as interpreted by HM Treasury's Government Financial Reporting Manual.
+I have audited the financial statements of the Life and Other Annuities Warrant Account for the year ended 31 March 2022.
+The financial statements comprise the Receipts and Payments, the Statement of Balances and the related notes.

+The financial reporting framework that has been applied in the preparation of the financial statements is the sum of the receipts and payments and balance of funds in the Life and Other Annuities Warrant Account.